Noguchi Bijoux

 - Naohiko Noguchi

 FIRST OF ALL, THANK YOU FOR TAKING THE TIME TO ANSWER OUR QUESTIONS.
-YOU ARE WELL KNOWN FOR YOUR DISCRETION AND WE FEEL VERY HONOURED THAT YOU HAVE AGREED TO ORGANIZE THIS EXHIBITION OF YOUR COLLECTION IN OUR WHITEbIRD STORE IN SAINT-GERMAIN-DES-PRÉS, AN EXHIBITION THAT WILL UNDOUBTEDLY DELIGHT YOUR FANS, WHO ARE UNCONDITIONAL COLLECTORS OF YOUR WORK.
+YOU ARE WELL KNOWN FOR YOUR DISCRETION AND WE FEEL VERY HONOURED THAT YOU HAVE AGREED TO ORGANIZE THIS EXHIBITION OF YOUR COLLECTION IN OUR WHITEbIRD STORE IN MONT-THABOR, AN EXHIBITION THAT WILL UNDOUBTEDLY DELIGHT YOUR FANS, WHO ARE UNCONDITIONAL COLLECTORS OF YOUR WORK.

 1. Could you tell us more about yourself and introduce your work to clients who aren’t yet familiar with it?